 The exhibition includes three of the original fifteen paintings, several unique full-scale test prints, and screenprints from an unpublished edition of the same motifs.
 We will also screen Warhol’s film Kiss (1963), a fifty minute movie of couples kissing for 3 ½ minutes each.

-Kunsthall Oslo-Munchmuseet on the Move is very grateful to Haugar Kunstmuseum and Sparebankstiftelse for the loan of the works which make up the major part of this exhibition, as well as to the private collectors which have also contributed.
+Kunsthall Oslo-Munchmuseet on the Move is very grateful to Haugar Kunstmuseum and Sparebankstiftelse for the loan of the works which make up the major part of this exhibition, as well as to the Andy Warhol Museum and the private collectors who have also contributed.